BlackSquirrelz/nidaba/readme.md

 ---

+## Disclaimer

+Use @ your own risk, since this application is still in ALPHA no extensive testing has been done (yet).
+If you want to help see Contributions section.

 ## Implemented Features

-The following table track the implemented artifacts so far.
+The following table keeps track of the artifacts covered:

 Artifacts|Status
 ---|---